Bourke: Beyond the Black Stump

 Geographic Peculiarities

-The area surrounding Bourke has long been associated with unusual magnetic readings and unexplained atmospheric phenomena.
+The area surrounding Bourke has long been associated with unusual magnetic and frequency readings and unexplained atmospheric phenomena.
 Early surveyors noted compass irregularities, while modern telecommunications engineers have documented unexpected signal patterns unique to the region.

 Note: This historical overview focuses on Bourke's documented history and cultural significance.
 For information about the television series "Back of Bourke," please see our other archived pages.